-*** Error 65: Access violation at 0x00000004 : No 'write' permission
+*** Error 65: Access violation at 0x00000004

-The µVision Debugger checks that all memory accesses are made to objects that are defined in your C program.
-For any access that is outside of a defined C object, the µVision debugger generates an error 65: access violation message.
+While executing, the debugger checks that memory accesses are only made to objects that are defined in the program, i.e., the debugger by default only allows memory accesses to valid data objects.
+For any access that is outside of a defined C object, the µVision debugger generates an error message.

-MAP 0xF800, 0xF8FF READ WRITE // allow R/W access to IO space
+MAP C:0xF800, C:0xF8FF READ WRITE // allow R/W access to IO space